simog-dev/PromptLib/README.md

 TBW

 ## TODO
+- Add "edit" functionality
 - Add search in "saved prompts"
-- Add most common prompts
+- Add a list of the most common prompts

 ## Contributing